This policy applies to the driving of any type of vehicle and applies to all staff that drive on University business. This will include:

 Employees and students (including any designated 'occupational drivers') who carry out work-related driving activities are responsible for ensuring that they:

-comply with local risk assessment and systems relating to work-related driving activities
+Comply with the local risk assessment and systems relating to work-related driving activities.

-consider the use of public transport in preference to using their own vehicle or university owned or leased vehicle when travelling on University business
+Comply with the University’s travel and expenses policy by using the most Carbon efficient means of transport (where it is practical to do so) in preference to using their own vehicle or university owned or leased vehicle when travelling on University business.

-are medically fit to drive and meet the vision standards required to drive (or have and use the appropriate corrective appliances)
+are medically fit to drive (both generally, and at the time when driving) and meet the vision standards required to drive (or have and use the appropriate corrective appliances)

 hold the appropriate licence, training or other qualification for the vehicle that they will be required to drive

-have a valid Ministry of Transport (MOT) certificate, where applicable, and the necessary 'business use' insurance if they are using a non-University owned or leased vehicle for University business
+have a valid Ministry of Transport (MOT) certificate, where applicable, and the necessary 'business use' insurance if they are using a non-University owned or leased vehicle for University business.
+It is recommended that people using their own vehicles still carry out and record user checks of their vehicle in advance of their journey as is required for use of University owned or managed fleet.

 comply with any statutory requirements placed on them by road safety or other legislation including the wearing of seatbelts, not using hand-held mobile phones whilst driving and not smoking in University vehicles